 Co-Op & Condominium Insurance

-Sterner Insurance Agency - Apple Valley, MN - Your Condo Insurance Expert
+Sterner Insurance Agency - Apple Valley, MN - Your Condo Insurance Professionals

 If you have purchased a condo or co-op, the bank will require insurance to protect its investment in your home.
 You may, however, need more insurance to cover your personal items, liability or fees that may be charged to you regarding shared areas of the building like the lobby.